 My Take on Holiday Sadness

 A huge hurt builds inside me.
 My father died on Christmas Day 1986.
 It is a familiar, old hurt.
 This past year freshly layered that hurt with new hurts and loss.
 All four of my brothers have passed on.
 One in 1998, another in 2005.
 Mom died in 2007.
 Then I quickly lost my last two brothers in the Autumn of 2014 and the Summer of 2015.
-My remaining sisters-in-law passed on in the past year.
-The last biological relative of the generation beyond me, my father’s youngest sister, died in March.
+My remaining sisters-in-law passed on in the years shortly after that..
+The last biological relative of the generation beyond me, my father’s youngest sister, died in March of 2017.

-No one tells you that the odds of ending up alone, as the remaining person in your family of birth, are fairly high, if you were the youngest person in your family.
-It can really suck to be the youngest sibling in a family.
-It does suck to have your dad die on Christmas Day.
+No one tells you what the odds of ending up alone are.
+Being the remaining person in your family of birth are fairly high, if you were the youngest person in your family; It can really suck to be the youngest sibling in a family especially if there is a wide age gap between you and your siblings, or if your parents were in the last years of fertility when you were born.
+And it really does suck to have had your dad die on Christmas Day.

-Those same friends who he wrote off due to their connection to me, chose to keep me unaware of his passing until after my daughter’s wedding just the day after Christmas.
+Those same friends who he wrote off due to their connection to me, chose to keep me unaware of his passing until the week after my daughter’s wedding on the day after Christmas.
 That was quite considerate actually.
-Old friends who came to the wedding celebrated only the couple, and talk of mortality was to be found anywhere.
+Old friends who came to the wedding celebrated only the couple, and talk of mortality was nowhere to be found on that joyous occasion.

-I have my dear Hubster, and a wonderful daughter and son-in-law.
-I have an amazing and talented step-daughter, her husband and their twin seven-year-old daughters.
+I have my dear hubster, a wonderful daughter and son-in-law and I have an amazing and talented step-daughter, her husband and their twin teenage daughters.
 I am not alone.
 There is much sweetness surrounding my bittersweet memories of Christmases Past.

-I am just 60.
+I am in my 60s.
 My mother lived to be 92.
 I could live for a long time as the only one who remembers my childhood family holidays.
-Childhood memories of fall and winter get-togethers become cloudy through time.
+Childhood memories of fall and winter get-togethers have become cloudy through time.
 There is no one left to shine sunlight through the clouds on old stories, desserts, family jokes, no one to laugh with about family eccentricities.
-I can tell the stories to my children and grandchildren, and I do.
+I can tell the stories to my children and grandchildren, and I do,

 Actions That May Help Make Christmas – a Little – Better